LaunchCode-Education-Archived/skills-back-end-csharp/objectives/README.md

 * Iterate through lists and dictionaries
 * Format strings and escape characters
 * Use the `StringBuilder` class
+* Demonstrate basic working knowledge of Visual Studio IDE, including use of the debugger

 ### Class 3